 Get a Secured Credit Card

 Many credit card issuers have requirements to get a card.
 It’s hard to get an unsecured card if you have a poor credit score, but you can get a secured credit card even if you have a 500 credit score.

 A secured credit card is just like a credit card, except it requires a security deposit.
 That security deposit becomes your credit limit.
 When you make purchases and repay your credit card balance, the credit card company reports your payment history to the three credit bureaus.
 You’ll build credit through everyday purchases if you pay the debt on time.
 You can build your credit score when you buy groceries or other essentials.
 Set a budget, and only spend what you can handle.

 For example, Current offers a secured credit card called the Current Build Card, which uses the funds you keep in your secured account to make sure you can only spend the funds you have.
 You can choose to set up Auto Pay to pay your balance twice per month or pay manually.
 However you decide to do it, Current will report these positive payments to the credit bureaus, helping you build or improve your credit score.
-On top of that, the mobile banking app also offers features like the Current Spend Account, with budgeting tools to help you manage your finances, savings pods that earn up to 4.00% APY, and crypto investing.
+On top of that, the mobile app also offers features like the Current Spend Account, with budgeting tools to help you manage your finances, savings pods that earn up to a 4.00% bonus, and crypto investing.
 Visit the Current’s website to learn more or to open your free account.